John Schrank: Early life

-Schrank was born in Erding, Kingdom of Bavaria, on March 5, 1876, to carpenters Michael and Katharina Schrank (née Auer).
+Johann Nepomuk Schrank was born in Erding, Kingdom of Bavaria, on March 5, 1876, to carpenters Michael and Katharina Schrank (née Auer).
 The Herald-Press stated that his birth certificate listed him as John Nepomuk Schrank while a letter from Friedrich Herbig, the mayor of Erding from 1905 to 1929, gave his birth name as Johann Nepomuk Schrank.
 He had four siblings, two of whom died in infancy.
 His maternal aunt, Anna Binghammer, suffered from persecutory delusions and was committed to an asylum, Königlich Bayerische Heil- und Pflegeeinrichtung für Nervenkranke, in Gabersee, where she died on November 21, 1904, from encephalomalacia.
 The Herald-Press also reported that Schrank's paternal grandfather was recorded as having suffered a sudden mental decline and died shortly after.

 When Schrank was three, his father Michael died from consumption at the age of 38.
 His mother Katharina subsequently shuffled between homes, sometimes living with her brother Joseph Auer and his family and sometimes with her elderly parents, until Schrank was nine years old.
 Joseph acted as a paternal substitute for Schrank in his childhood, showing him how to tend to the vegetable garden and helping with his school work.
 He was raised as a Roman Catholic and attended public school in Bavaria from the ages of seven to twelve, where he was noted to be an "outstanding student".

 In the fall of 1889, Schrank, aged twelve, was informally adopted by his paternal aunt Anne Flamming (née Anna Schrank) and her Luxembourg German husband Dominick Flamming (also known as Dominikus Flamang); they were visiting from the United States, to which they had both immigrated in the 1850s.
 The adoption agreement was made because the Auer family were already caring for four other children (Schrank's surviving brother and sister, as well as his two cousins, Joseph's daughters) and the middle-aged Flammings had no children of their own.
 He accompanied them on their return trip from Bremerhaven on the SS Fulda, being listed as their son on the passenger list, (Note: Among other conflicting reports, including that Schrank came to America alone at the age of nine; the passenger list entry has led to confusion regarding the circumstances around Schrank's immigration.
 Misreadings of German Kurrent-written records may have contributed to mistranslations.
 Other sources state that Schrank was accompanied by both his parents, who later died, and that he was then taken in by his aunt and uncle, but his biological mother was listed as alive during her son's 1912 trial.) and arrived in Manhattan, New York, on October 22, 1889.